Dr Agata Fijalkowski, Reader

 Reader

 Agata is compiling the biographies of the individual members of the legal team at the Polish war crimes trials.
 Her most recent writing concerns the Polish lawyer/photographer Tadeusz Cyprian.
-Her 2021 SLSA-funded project ‘Defence Counsel "Maestro"’ looks at the defence lawyer StanisÅ‚aw Hejmowski.
+Her 2021 SLSA-funded project ‘Defence Counsel "Maestro"’ looks at the defence lawyer StanisÅ‚aw Hejmowski and explores defence lawyering strategies in high profile cases.

 Agata is an enthusiastic and committed teacher.
 She has taught research-informed modules on topics that include genocide and war crimes.

-Agata is in her final year as a part-time MA student in Screenwriting at Leeds Beckett University.
-To date she has written several short film scripts and collaborated on a television drama series.
-She produced the short, 'arty' film ‘Musine Kokalari: An Unsung Hero (2017) (on IMDb) as part of an exhibition on the Albanian writer and political dissident Musine Kokalari (1917-1983) at the National Science and Media Museum in Bradford.
+Agata recently completed her MA in Screenwriting at Leeds Beckett University.
+Her final project “Hilde” is a feature film script.
+To date, she has written several short film scripts and collaborated on a television drama series.
+Her screenplays are inspired by people and themes addressed in her legal academic work.
+Agata produced the short, 'arty' film ‘Musine Kokalari: An Unsung Hero (2017) (on IMDb) as part of an exhibition on the Albanian writer and political dissident Musine Kokalari (1917-1983) at the National Science and Media Museum in Bradford.

 Current Teaching